What Is a Spiritual Journey? An Insider Guide to Transformation

 spiritual journey joseph campbell

-What are the benefits of going on a spiritual journey?
+What are the benefits of embracing a spiritual journey?

 From the material world’s perspective, a spiritual journey does not provide any so-called “gains.”
 The ego itself can’t profit from the journey.

-As such, if there isn’t an inner calling to “say yes” to this journey, the journey will not be made.
+As such, if there isn’t an inner calling to “say yes” to this journey, the individual will not make the journey.

 Conversely, if the internal decision to accept the quest has already occurred, one way or another, the journey will continue until moksha (self-liberation) is realized.

-Are there specific things we need to do to navigate each stage?
+Are there specific things I need to do to navigate each stage?

 While everyone’s spiritual journey is different, there are “best practices” and methods that support each stage.